 Figure 2 shows an example of one of the Alumina standard BET surface area plots.
 Finally it is shown that the instrument is capable of providing feasible results even below the measuring range specified by the manufacturer.

 Figure 2.
-BET surface area plot of Alumina standard analysed with krypton (10 point analysis between 0.05 and 0.025 relative pressure, weighed portion 0.5488g)
+BET surface area plot of Alumina standard analyzed with krypton (10 point analysis between 0.05 and 0.025 relative pressure, weighed portion 0.5488g)

 Figure 3 shows the results of the specific surface area measurements of untreated and physically modified glass beads.
-Glass beads that were treated with tungsten carbide for 8 hours show as surface area and glass beads treated with quartz for 4h the lowest.
+Glass beads that were treated with tungsten carbide for 8 hours show as the highest surface area and glass beads treated with quartz for 4h as the lowest.

 Treating with quartz for 8h and treating with tungsten carbide for 4h lead to specific surface areas in between.
 Actually, the treatment with tungsten carbide for 4h leads to a lower surface area than the treatment with tungsten carbide for 8h and grinding with quartz for 8h leads to a higher specific surface area than grinding with quartz for 4h.
 The results are in accordance with the hardness of the grinding materials and the processing time.